BramVanImpeUcll/distributed-applications/exercises/8_registry_mix_exercises_complete/01_what_is_mix/assignment.md

 (Hint: see the --sup flag when running mix new)

-(Hint 2: see [this stack overflow post](https://stackoverflow.com/questions/30687781/how-to-run-an-elixir-application) for more pointers)
+(Hint 2: see [this stack overflow post](https://stackoverflow.com/questions/30687781/how-to-run-an-elixir-application) for more options)